Radiation Oncology Clinical Medical Physics Residency and Fellowship (Minnesota)

 Key benefits and highlights

 All training in the Radiation Oncology Clinical Medical Physics Residency and Fellowship is provided under the close supervision of experienced radiation oncology physicists.
 Your training will:

 - Follow Mayo Clinic's CAMPEP-accredited Radiation Oncology Clinical Medical Physics Training program (Our program subscribes to and covers all material in AAPM report 90: Essentials and Guidelines for Hospital-Based Medical Physics Residency Training Programs),

 - Occur in a large, state-of-the-art radiation oncology center,

 - Provide hands-on and evaluated experience in all clinical aspects of radiation oncology physics,

 - Ensure you are able to practice independently by the time you complete the program,

 - Offer research training and experience through mentored projects that culminate in the development of clinical protocols, conference presentations and peer-reviewed scientific publications.

 Nationwide, there continues to be a strong need for medical physicists.
 Individuals graduating from this program have successfully found employment opportunities, often in junior faculty and/or clinical positions at prominent institutions around the country.

 You will be eligible to enter the board certification process upon matriculating into our fellowship and you will be qualified to sit for the complete examination series offered by the American Board of Radiology upon completion of the fellowship.

 This training program is fully accredited by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP).

 The Radiation Oncology Clinical Medical Physics Fellowship began in 1997.
-The program has grown in size over the years, and currently 3-4 fellows are enrolled in this program annually.
+The program has grown in size over the years, and currently three to four fellows are enrolled in this program annually.